 Progressive islet cell tumor

-Your health care team may recommend a treatment plan that includes a combination of surgery, hormone therapy, chemotherapy, immunotherapy, and targeted therapy.
+Your health care team may recommend a treatment plan that includes a combination of surgery, hormone therapy, chemotherapy, immunotherapy, or targeted therapy.
 As noted above, hepatic artery occlusion or embolization may be used if cancer has spread to the liver.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of progressive disease is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.